input-output-hk/metronome/README.md

 mill -i metronome[2.13.4].hotstuff.consensus.console
 ```

+### Versions

+You will need Java 11 to build.

+The `mill` version is set in the `.mill-version` file or the `MILL_VERSION` env var.
+To build with Nix in sandbox environment, it's best to make sure that the build works with the version that Nix comes with, because after [this update](https://github.com/NixOS/nixpkgs/pull/130823) it's not going to dynamically download the one set in the project.

 ### Formatting the codebase

 Please configure your editor to use `scalafmt` on save.
 CI will be configured to check formatting.